kkanellis/uthportal-server/SPECIFICATION.md

 	- **Type**: Type of task (to initialize the proper class)
 	- **Interval**: Time in secs

 When a task is created, all info stored in database are loaded in RAM into a dictionary.
-Then using a unique id, which depends on the task, the necessary methods of the task (e.g *parse*) are set using methods originated from library folder.
-Finally the newly created tasks are enqueued to the queue.
+Then using a *unique id*, which depends on the task, the necessary methods of the task (e.g *parse*) are set using methods originated from the library folder.
+Finally the newly created tasks are enqueued.

 ## Control  Flow

 ### Update Procedure

-In the *BaseTask* abstract class, from which all other (specific) tasks inherit, is defined the **update** method which is executed when the queue says so.
+In the *BaseTask* abstract class, from which all other (specific) tasks inherit, the **update** method which is executed when the queue says so.
 The basic steps are:

 - Fetch the data from the web
 - Parse/filter/edit the data accordingly
 - Compare the saved data with the new data
 	- IF they differ **notify** all clients subscribed, **move to history** the old - *saved*- data and **update** the database with the new data.

-If any of these steps fail, then the procedure is **re-executed** a number of times defined.
+If any of these steps fail, then the procedure is **re-executed** a number of times.

 ## Database Model

 UTHPortal uses **[MongoDB](http://www.mongodb.org/)**, which is a *document-oriented database* .
-Thus, the database is organized with a plethora of *collection* each one containing a number *documents*.
+Thus, the database is organized with a plethora of *collections* each one containing a number of *documents*.
 Each document is saved in a format similar to *BSON*, with some extra additions.

 ### Web Sources

-The data gathered from the web, are classified according to their origin (web-sources) and their is an **one-to-one relation** between a collection and the according web-source.
+The data gathered from the web, are classified according to their origin (web-sources) and there is an **one-to-one relation** between a collection and the according web-source.
 The majority of the collections follow the schema below:

 	[prefix].[department].[info_type]